HotCakeX/Harden-Windows-Security/README.md

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 ## Bitlocker Settings
 This script sets up and configures Bitlocker, [using official documentation](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings), with the most secure configuration and Military Grade encryption algorithm, **XTS-AES-256, TPM 2.0 and start-up PIN**.
 So it performs pre-boot checks to verify the OS hasn't been corrupted/tampered with malware.
-Third party encryption software and tools should Not be used because they break this secure chain of trust which, flows from the UEFI firmware to Windows bootloader and then to BitLocker. it is critical for this chain of trust to exist in order to prevent an entire range of attacks against Windows systems and to stop real-life attacks.
+Third party encryption software and tools should Not be used because they break this secure chain of trust, flowing from the UEFI firmware to Windows bootloader and then to BitLocker. it is critical for this chain of trust to exist in order to prevent an entire range of **real-life** attacks against Windows systems.

-BitLocker software will bring you a real security against the theft of your computer if you strictly abide by the following basic rule:
+- BitLocker software will bring you a real security against the theft of your computer if you strictly abide by the following basic rule:
- As soon as you have finished working, completely shut Windows down and allow for every shadow of information to disappear (from RAM, disk caches) within 2 minutes. **🔺this practice is recommended in high-risk environments.🔻**
+   - As soon as you have finished working, completely shut Windows down and allow for every shadow of information to disappear
+(from RAM, disk caches) within 2 minutes. **🔺this practice is recommended in high-risk environments.🔻**

 Refer to this [official documentation about the countermeasures of Bitlocker](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures)